gaitaldawamneh/jira-clone/README.md

     - express middleware concept
     - the next() funtiong and what it does
+    - Cross-Origin Resource Sharing (CORS)(Resource Sharing policy, prevents accessing web          resources from sources other than the server the website is running on for                      security      purposes.)
+    - Origin is defined by the scheme (protocol), hostname (domain), and port
     - the .use function and what function it takes, every thing that is implemented inside the      .use will be runing and adds a new middleware.
     - .all for all http methods
     - .route (chaining requests)
     - putting * in a path